pvcnt/accio/docs/reference/commands/index.md

 ---

 Accio comes with a command-line interface that can be used to perform most of the tasks.
-There is a single binary, that can be invoked by calling `accio` in your favorite shell, which comes with several commands, e.g., `ops`  or `submit`.
+There is a single binary, that can be invoked by calling `accio` in your favorite shell, which comes with several commands, e.g., `get`  or `submit`.
 The exhaustive list of commands is in the navigation menu on the left.

 The command to invoke is specified first, and is generally followed by options and arguments.